 Identifies the version of CICSPlex SM for which the ESSS information is to be displayed.
-For example specify 320 for CICSPlex SM Version 3 Release 2.
+This version must match the version of CICSPlex SM specified in the STEPLIB concatenation.

 Figure 9 on page 52 shows an extract from a report produced by the EYU9XENF TSO command.
 From this figure we can see that two CMASes are active (in the ESSS), CMASPROD and CMASTEST.
 In addition three MASes are active PRODMAS1, PRODMAS2, and TESTMAS1.